1 January 1953 Toshiro Mayuzumi (23) joins two other Japanese composers in founding the Group of Three to promote contemporary music.

 7 December 1953 Moshe Sharett replaces David Ben-Gurion as Prime Minister of Israel.

-The Symphony no.1 of Samuel Adler (25) is performed for the first time, in Dallas.
+Symphony no.1 by Samuel Adler (25) is performed for the first time, in Dallas.
+The work wins first prize in a competition sponsored by the Dallas Symphony.

 9 December 1953 In a major anti-union move, General Electric announces that all communist employees will be fired.
 The company will define who is a “communist.”